RonyEmam/Machine-Learning-Decision-Tree-Credit-Card-Fraud-Detection-in-R/README.md

 1. Readme ~ It has a really detailed description of the whole module.
 The algorithms concepts, some clarifications regarding libraries and functions I have used.
 Also several images of plots and observations.
 2. HTML file ~ This is like a guideline, the whole code, outputs and plots in the same folder.
-3. Report ~ I have included this part because it mentions more the theoritical part and more about the fradulent process in the module with the respect to the data itself.
-4. RMD ~ It is necessary file as I have used RMarkdown to write and generate the dataset.
+3. RMD ~ It is necessary file as I have used RMarkdown to write and generate the dataset.
 So it shows the data modeling, manipulation, etc.
-5. Source file ~ During the journey, I did several searches to know more about functions and libraries.
-Furthermore dive deeper in the concepts so I have attached all my external sources in this file.
-6. CSV file ~ Finally, the dataset itself.
+4. CSV file ~ Finally, the dataset itself.
 It is a little large around 150.8 MB.
 So I have splitted it to 10 csv files, all uploaded in this repo.

 ### Neural network final modeling in this repo should be like: